xhad/gatewayd/README.md

-## Ripple Gateway Appliance Software
+## Gateway Accounts REST API

+This software is a database-backed web server that serves as a back end for Ripple Gateway applications.

 The Ripple Gateway appliance is a virtual machine image that is meant to serve as a standalone package for configuring and running a Ripple gateway system.

-T

 ## Installation Instructions